 When you deploy VDI, you need to figure out what hardware your virtual desktops will run on.

-Understanding the benefits, challenges and cost implications of all these VDI hardware options will help you make the right choice.
+Understanding the benefits, challenges and cost implications of these VDI hardware options will help you make the right choice.
 Let's get this straight:

-Since a thick client is basically a PC running thin client software, it is usually more costly than a thin client device.
+Since a thick client is basically a full-fledged PC running thin client software, it is usually more costly than a thin client device.
 Plus, thick clients have hard drives and media ports, making them less secure than thin clients.
 Finally, thin clients tend to require less maintenance than thick ones, although thin client hardware problems can sometimes lead to having to replace the entire device.

 With thin client hardware, virtual desktops are hosted in the data center and the thin client simply serves as a terminal to the back-end server.
-Thin clients are generally easy to install, make application access simpler, improve security and reduce hardware needs by allowing admins to repurpose old PCs.
+Thin clients are generally easy to install, make application access simpler, improve security and reduce hardware needs by allowing administrators to repurpose old PCs.

 Aside from being cheap and uncomplicated, thin clients should also offer centralized management.
-For instance, you can automatically apply profile policies to groups of thin clients with similar configurations.
+For instance, you can automatically apply user profile policies to groups of thin clients with similar configurations.
 That tends to be easier than individual manual management.
 Plus, you want your VDI hardware to be simple enough for nonveteran IT staff or those at remote branch offices to be able to deploy.

 So what are the benefits of this kind of VDI hardware?
 First off, zero clients can be less expensive than thick and thin clients.
 Plus, they use less power and can simplify client device licensing.